ImeneYAHIAOUI/al-newbank/README.md

 ## Newbank-Merchant SDK:
 The Newbank-Merchant SDK streamlines integration with our payment system, providing developers with a clear interface to interact with payment functionalities, specifically designed for use with npm.

+*Retry policiers

+Payment calls will be retried using an exponential backoff strategy.
+The RetrySettings class provides a convenient way to configure retry behavior :

+- `retries`: The maximum number of retry attempts.
+Default is `3`.
+- `factor`: The exponential factor to determine the delay between retries.
+Default is `2`.
+- `minTimeout`: The minimum time (in milliseconds) to wait before the first retry.
+Default is `1000`.
+- `maxTimeout`: The maximum time (in milliseconds) between two retry attempts.
+Default is `3000`.
+- `randomize`: A boolean indicating whether to randomize the timeouts.
+Default is `true`.

 * Prerequisites:

 Download and install Node.js and npm from here.